Looking for some x-rated but enlightening bedtime reading?

 Published in 2013, Inside Seka is a refreshing porn star autobiography that has none of the ‘misery memoir’ or ‘victim mentality’ for which much of this genre is known.
 Instead, Seka delivers a powerfully positive account of her life despite the usual ups and downs one can attribute to this kind of journey to stardom.

 There are no apologetic excuses here and you won’t find any accusations being leveled at the industry.
 What you get is the story of an enigmatic and charming woman who was (and is) in control of her own destiny.
+She calls it like she sees it, addressing the usual ups and downs of stardom but emphasizing that she chose and loved her career.

 The book was co-written with the help of a ghost-writer, Kerry Zukus, and is a remarkably easy read which zips along at a good pace.

-Porn Star by Steven St. Croix
+17. Porn Star by Steven St. Croix

 Though an informative account, you can’t help but feel that the whole book could have delivered more with the help of a professional publisher.
-Still, it’s not without its value as a quick and sometimes amusing reflection on some aspects of the industry omitted by many others (botched plastic surgery and the Mafia plus the economics of making porn).
+Still, it’s not without its value as a quick and amusing reflection on some aspects of the industry omitted by many others (botched plastic surgery and the Mafia plus the economics of making porn!).

-Full Disclosure by Stormy Daniels
+18. Full Disclosure by Stormy Daniels

 She addresses the subject of intimidation and being thrust into the limelight as well as being publicly reviled by many.
 It is a frank, often funny, but compelling story of one woman’s journey into the porn industry that lead to crossing swords with, perhaps, the most powerful establishment in the world.